prashant290605/Player-Tracking/README.md

-# Player Tracking using YOLOv8 and DeepSORT
+# Player Tracking using YOLOv8 + Deep SORT

-This project performs player re-identification and tracking in a football video using a trained YOLOv8 model and DeepSORT.
-The output includes an annotated video with consistent player IDs and a CSV file logging player positions and quality metrics across frames.
+Track football players consistently using a 15-second match video.
+This project combines **YOLOv8** for detection and **Deep SORT** for tracking players across frames, automatically assigning and maintaining player IDs.

 ---